 7 And war broke out in heaven: Michael and his angels fought with the dragon; and the dragon and his angels fought, 8 but they did not prevail, nor was a place found for them in heaven any longer.
 9 So the great dragon was cast out, that serpent of old, called the Devil and Satan, who deceives the whole world; he was cast to the earth, and his angels were cast out with him.

-These verses describe a war that broke out in heaven between two armies of angels.
-We are speaking about an angelic war between God’s Holy angels and the sinful rebellious angels.
-This angelic war started in heaven but was finished on earth when God cast Satan and his angels out of heaven back down to earth.
-As a result, the whole beautiful Pre-Adamic Garden of Eden earth suffered cataclysmic violence of unimaginable proportions of death, destruction, flooding, and darkness.
+The war that broke out in heaven against the Devil and his angels was led by Michael, who was none other than God’s only begotten Son, the Pre-Incarnate Jesus Christ Himself.
+Please refer to Chapter 3, under the sub-section ‘Michael, the Archangel’ where we prove from Scripture that the name ‘Michael the Archangel’ is simply another name for the Pre-Incarnate Jesus Christ.
+Please note that the war, between the Holy angels led by Michael (the Son of God) and the sinful rebellious angels led by Satan, started in heaven but was finished on earth when God cast Satan and his angels out of heaven back down to earth.
+As a result, the whole beautiful Pre-Adamic Garden of Eden earth suffered cataclysmic violence of unimaginable proportions: death, destruction, flooding, and darkness.

 And the angels who did not keep their proper domain, but left their own abode, He has reserved in everlasting chains under darkness for the judgment of the great day.

-Angels ‘did not keep their proper domain, but left their own abode.’
+Angels ‘did not keep their proper domain, but left their own abode’.
 This was during the Pre-Adamic age when iniquity (sin) was found in Lucifer’s heart.
-The holy angel Lucifer became the sinful angel Satan, who along with a following of his angels, left this earth (their proper domain) and ascended above the clouds in rebellion to try to usurp God’s throne in heaven.
-God cast them back down to earth and they are now kept in chains of spiritual darkness, restricted in movement to this earth and its heaven (earth’s atmosphere) and reserved for their final judgement which will take place during the age-to-come Lake of Fire Judgement Age, as discussed in Chapter 13.
+The holy angel Lucifer became the sinful angel Satan, who along with a following of his angels, left planet earth (their proper domain) and ascended above the clouds in rebellion to try to usurp God’s throne in heaven.
+God cast them back down to earth and they are now kept in chains of spiritual darkness, restricted in movement to this earth and its heaven (earth’s atmosphere), and reserved for their final judgement that will take place during the age-to-come Great White Throne Judgement Age, as discussed in Chapter 13.

 Job 1:6 which says, “Now there was a day when the sons of God came to present themselves before the LORD, and Satan also came among them” does not mean that Satan can leave earth and its atmosphere, and have access to God’s throne in heaven.
 The Bible does not contradict itself.
 Revelation 12:8 quoted above clearly says that no place was found in heaven (God’s dwelling place) any longer for Satan and his angels.
 We showed in Chapter 3 that Father God does everything through His Son.
 So, it was on earth that Satan presented himself before the Lord, God the Son, who represented His Father God in heaven.

-The Bible affirms that Genesis 1:2 is indeed speaking about the state of the earth, which resulted from God’s judgement, and it is not the description of a stage in the construction of the earth, as mistakenly believed by Young Earth Creationism.
+There is yet one more reason why we can be absolutely sure that Genesis 1:2 is indeed speaking about the state of the earth that resulted from God’s judgement and not the description of a stage in the construction of the earth, as mistakenly believed by Young Earth Creationism.
 The Hebrew words tohuw and bohuw occur together in the same verse only twice in the whole of the Bible.
 The first time is in Genesis 1:2 and the second time is in Jeremiah 4:23, which also describes God’s global judgement.
-However, the Jeremiah 4:23 global judgement of God is yet to be carried out against this present sinful world at the Second Coming of Jesus Christ.
+However, the Jeremiah 4:23 global judgement from God is yet to be carried out against this present sinful world at the Second Coming of Jesus Christ.

 Jeremiah 4:23 (NIV)